jiweiqi/covid19-mobility/README.md

-# Project Mobility and Fuel Demand Under COVID-19
+# Machine Learning Model to Project the Impact of COVID-19 on U.S. Motor Gasoline Demand

 ## About of the Project